Last Updated on

 5. Screen Size And Resolution

-Screen size is inversely proportional to the portability in the case of gaming laptops, which means the laptops with bigger screens will be less portable than the laptops with smaller screens.
+Screen size is inversely proportional to the portability in the case of gaming laptops, which means the laptops with bigger screens will be less portable than laptops with smaller screens.

 Bigger screens (more than 15-inch) have usually better resolution than the smaller screens like 13-inches.
 I think you shouldn’t go for either extreme and choose a gaming laptop which has decent screen-size without being bulky and less portable.